julianje/Bunny/README.md

 ## About

-Bunny is a python package that lets you "hop" around different dimensions experiments to find the best design.
+Bunny is a python package that lets you hop around different dimensions experiments to find the best design.

 ## How it works